AndyObtiva/super_module/README.md

 CourseEnrollment.new(course_id: course.id).valid?
 ```

+## Usage Notes

+ * SuperModule must always be included at the top of a module's body at [code-time](#glossary-and-definitions)
+ * SuperModule inclusion can be optionally followed by other basic or [super module](#glossary-and-definitions) inclusions
+ * A [super module](#glossary-and-definitions) can only be included in a class or another [super module](#glossary-and-definitions)

 ## Glossary and Definitions

 * SuperModule: name of the library and Ruby module that provides functionality via mixin
 * Super module: any Ruby module that mixes in SuperModule
 * Singleton class: also known as the [metaclass](https://rubymonk.com/learning/books/4-ruby-primer-ascent/chapters/39-ruby-s-object-model/lessons/131-singleton-methods-and-metaclasses) or [eigenclass](http://eigenjoy.com/2008/05/29/railsconf08-meta-programming-ruby-for-fun-and-profit/), it is the object-instance-associated class copy available to every object in Ruby (e.g. every `Object.new` instance has a singleton class that is a copy of the `Object` class, which can house instance-specific behavior if needed)
 * Singleton method: an instance method defined on an object's singleton class.
 Often used to refer to a class or module method defined on the [Ruby class object or module object singleton class](http://ruby-doc.com/docs/ProgrammingRuby/html/classes.html) via `def self.method_name(...)` or `class << self` enclosing `def method_name(...)`
 * Class method invocation: Inherited Ruby class or module method invoked in the body of a class or module (e.g. <code>validates :username, presence: true</code>)
 * Code-time: Time of writing code in a Ruby file as opposed to Run-time
 * Run-time: Time of executing Ruby code

-## Usage Details

- * SuperModule must always be included at the top of a module's body at code-time
- * SuperModule inclusion can be optionally followed by other basic or super module inclusions
- * A super module can only be included in a class or another super module
- * SuperModule adds <b>zero cost</b> to instantiation of including classes and invocation of included methods (both class and instance)

 ## IRB Example